makiten/swagger2api/README.rst

 Features
 ########

-- Can generate code in the following languages:
+- Can generate code in the following languages
     - JavaScript (assumes you're using `axios <https://github.com/axios/axios>`_)
 - Extensible to easily include new languages